hen900/klayout_macros/README.md

 * text_layer_n: The layer number of the text labels.
 * txt_size: The size of the text labels, in pixels.
 * label: The text label prefix.

+## Marker Placement

+While parameters exist for marker placement,
+## Example Files

+Some gds files are provided to demonstrate this macro's functionality.
+Two libraries of cells are provided which can be loaded and tiled any which way by the user.
+Additionally, a marker file is provided with three different marker tpes